Modified Harvard architecture: Von Neumann architecture

-A computer with a von Neumann architecture has the advantage over pure Harvard machines in that code can also be accessed and treated the same as data, and vice versa.
+A computer with a von Neumann architecture has the advantage over Harvard machines as described above in that code can also be accessed and treated the same as data, and vice versa.
 This allows, for example, data to be read from disk storage into memory and then executed as code, or self-optimizing software systems using technologies such as just-in-time compilation to write machine code into their own memory and then later execute it.
 Another example is self-modifying code, which allows a program to modify itself.

 A disadvantage of these methods are issues with executable space protection, which increase the risks from malware and software defects.
-In addition, in these systems it is notoriously difficult to document code flow, and also can make debugging much more difficult.

 Modified Harvard architecture

 Accordingly, some pure Harvard machines are specialty products.
 Most modern computers instead implement a modified Harvard architecture.
 Those modifications are various ways to loosen the strict separation between code and data, while still supporting the higher performance concurrent data and instruction access of the Harvard architecture.